 About Pianos

 I teach students with both acoustic and digital pianos.
-You don’t need a new piano, good condition second-hand is fine, but as with most things, you usually get what you pay for.
+You do not need to buy a new instrument — a good-quality second-hand piano is often an excellent option.

 Acoustic Pianos

-I suggest you have a piano where, all the notes work properly (no double striking, no sticking keys etc.), the piano should be tuned up to concert pitch (so you can play along with the videos and the CD).
+I suggest you have a piano where, all the notes work properly (no double striking, no sticking keys etc.), the piano should be tuned up to concert pitch (so you can play along with the mp3s).
 Pianos usually need tuning about once a year.
-Both these issues can usually be fixed by a piano tuner but it will be disappointing to buy a very cheap second-hand piano only to find that the problems with it are not fixable.
+Many minor issues can be fixed by a piano tuner but it will be disappointing to buy a very cheap second-hand piano only to find that the problems with it are not fixable.
 If you are considering buying through a private sale, consider paying a piano tuner to check out the piano for you first.
 Alternatively buy a reconditioned second-hand piano from a shop.

 Digital pianos

-Although I have a personal preference for acoustic pianos, electric pianos will be fine for my lessons if they have full size and fully weighted or "hammer action" keys.
+Although I have a personal preference for acoustic pianos, electric pianos will be fine for lessons if they have "hammer action" keys.
 5 octaves is sufficient for the first few books but as you progress, 7 octaves will become necessary.

 I suggest that you get the best quality instrument you can afford.
 As a thinking exercise imagine that you want to take up sewing as a hobby.
 Consider the difference in your enthusiasm level if you got a good condition sewing machine, capable of producing quality items, compared to if you got a poor-quality machine where the needle kept jamming or pulling holes in your fabric.
 Which would you be more likely to want to continue with?